Exceptions, Assertions, Logging

 - The finally clause executes whether or not an exception was code.

-Conditions under which finally
+Conditions under which finally block is executed

 - If no exception are thrown.